What is ANFA?

 As well as the amount of NFA, their composition also matters.
 For example, if individual monetary policy transactions and non-monetary policy transactions offset each other (e.g. one is a purchase of a security and another is a sale of the same security), this can send conflicting signals about the Eurosystem’s monetary policy intentions or reduce the effectiveness of monetary policy.
 Another example is central bank transactions in foreign currencies, which can impact exchange rates or be misinterpreted as exchange rate interventions.
-To ensure that these events do not interfere with monetary policy, the ECB has adopted measures that complement ANFA, including the ECB Guideline on Domestic Asset and Liability Management Operations by the National Central Banks (ECB/2014/9), and the ECB decision on a secondary markets public sector asset purchase programme (ECB/2015/10).
+To ensure that these events do not interfere with monetary policy, the ECB has adopted measures that complement ANFA, including the ECB Guideline on Domestic Asset and Liability Management Operations by the National Central Banks (recast) (ECB/2019/7), and the ECB decision on a secondary markets public sector asset purchase programme (ECB/2015/10, as amended).
 While the former, for example, controls the net liquidity effects of NCBs’ operations, the latter limits, among other things, the amount of a specific security eligible for the public sector purchase programme held in all portfolios of the Eurosystem central banks.

 As explained above, ANFA sets a maximum for the NCBs’ NFA.
 At the same time, this limits the liquidity effect from non-monetary policy transactions carried out by the NCBs.
 Second, in their non-monetary policy transactions, the NCBs and the ECB act as institutional investors.
 When NCBs make purchases for non-monetary policy portfolios they follow similar criteria to other institutional investors and consider their decisions separately from monetary policy.
 They have to follow rules set out in ANFA and other relevant guidelines.
 The ECB is regularly informed about the NCBs’ (1) non-monetary policy transactions, some of which do require prior approval by the ECB; (2) their assets and liabilities; and (3) their expected and actual NFA.
 The ECB can take corrective action if the reported non-monetary policy transactions interfere with the monetary policy stance.
 Finally, the Governing Council can adopt specific measures that are binding for the NCBs.